webim/webim-client-sdk-ios/Documentation/Index.md

 <h3 id ="get-unread-by-visitor-timestamp">getUnreadByVisitorTimestamp() method</h3>

-Returns timestamp (of type `Date`) after which all chat messages are unread by visitor (at the moment of last server update recieved).
+Returns timestamp (of type `Date`) after which all chat messages are unread by visitor (at the moment of last server update recieved) or `nil` if there's no unread by visitor messages.

 <h3 id ="get-department-list">getDepartmentList() method</h3>